Data protection

 Insulting, unlawful or grief-violating entries will be removed without undue delay upon notice or upon obtaining knowledge.

 To protect the platform against abusive use, automated attacks, brute-force attempts, spam bots and scraping activities, we use technical security mechanisms.
-These include in particular Cloudflare Turnstile (free CAPTCHA alternative on login, registration and contact forms) as well as the server-side bot protection Vercel BotID.
+These include in particular Cloudflare Turnstile (free CAPTCHA alternative on login, registration and contact forms), Cloudflare proxy/firewall rules, server-side rate limits, honeypot checks and access restrictions on security-relevant endpoints.

-In the context of every HTTP request, the hosting infrastructure temporarily processes technical data such as IP address, date and time of the request, requested URL, HTTP status code, referrer URL, user agent, approximate geographical origin (based on server-side geo headers) and security-relevant headers.
+In the context of every HTTP request, the hosting and proxy infrastructure temporarily processes technical data such as IP address, date and time of the request, requested URL, HTTP status code, referrer URL, user agent, approximate geographical origin (where available via proxy or country headers) and security-relevant headers.
 This data is processed exclusively for security, performance and stability purposes.

-Server logs of the Vercel infrastructure are generally deleted or overwritten automatically within 30 days, insofar as they are not still required to defend against specific security incidents.
+Server logs of the Hetzner/Coolify/proxy and app infrastructure are generally deleted or overwritten automatically within 30 days, insofar as they are not still required to defend against specific security incidents.
 The legal basis is Art.
 6(1)(f) GDPR (legitimate interest in IT security and stability).

 We implement technical and organisational measures (TOMs) to protect your data against unauthorised access, loss and manipulation.
 These include in particular continuous transport encryption via TLS 1.2/1.3, controlled delivery of media from private S3 buckets exclusively via server-side signed or access-checked paths, hashing of passwords using modern procedures, pseudonymisation of internal identifiers and a strict separation of production, preview and development environments.

-The database infrastructure (Neon) and object storage (AWS S3) are operated in European data centres (region eu-central-1, Frankfurt).
+The app server infrastructure is operated on a self-managed Hetzner server in Frankfurt am Main.
+The database infrastructure (Neon) and object storage (AWS S3) continue to be operated in European data centres (region eu-central-1, Frankfurt).
 Backups are stored in encrypted form and created at regular intervals.

 Access to productive systems is restricted to a small group of authorised persons and is logged.